 For more than two and a half centuries, we've lived according to two basic codes that define what honorable behavior means to us.

-The first is the Code of Conduct, our promise to treat each other, members of the College community and everyone else we meet as we would like to be treated.
-This principle is as powerful today as it was when it was originally introduced in the early nineteenth century:
+The first is the Code of Conduct, our promise to treat each other, members of the College community, and everyone else we meet as we would like to be treated:

 "The Hampden-Sydney student will behave as a gentleman at all times and in all places."